MILITARY AND OVERSEAS VOTERS

 Louisiana statute requires you to be registered 30 days prior to an election to be eligible to vote in that particular election.
 To check the status of your voter registration in Louisiana, log in to the Louisiana Voter Portal.

-Request an Absentee Ballot by Mail, Fax or Electronically
+Request an Absentee Ballot by Mail, Fax, or Email

 Registered voters may submit a request for an absentee ballot electronically by logging in to the Louisiana Voter Portal and:

 - click the 'Online Absentee Request' link found in the menu on the left.